OrlandoDevs/orlandodevs.github.io/_posts/2017-07-10-orlando-devs-salaries-2017.md

   - developers
 ---

-The Orlando Devs Community exists to improve the quality of life of developers in Orlando.
-One of the ways that we're able to do that is by informing our community what is a fair wage in our local economy, independent of where one's skillset or years of experience is.
+The Orlando Devs Community exists to improve the quality of life of software developers in Orlando, FL.
+One of the ways we're able to fulfill that mission is to share an independent annual salary survey that sheds light on the salaries of software developers of various skill levels and years of tenure in our community.

-The Orlando Devs Annual Salary Survey has become an yearly tradition, and in 2017 we had 277 developers fill out the survey (a higher number [than our 2016 survey](/blog/orlando-devs-salaries-in-2016/)).
+The Orlando Devs Annual Salary Survey has become an annual tradition, with 277 respondents in 2017 (a nearly 50% increase in responses compared to a higher number [than our 2016 survey](/blog/orlando-devs-salaries-in-2016/).

 ---

 ## Compensation and Experience

-The following charts show us that in average, the longer you've been in our industry, the higher your compensation.
-It is really encouraging to know that our industry compensates professionals according to their experience and level of contribution they bring to the table.
+As expected, the longer a software developer has been employed, the higher their typical salary.
+It is encouraging to know that our industry compensates professionals based on their experience and the contributions they bring to various industries.

 <img src="/assets/authors/sergiocruz/2017-salaries/1-pay-by-experience-v1.png" class="img-large img-center" alt="Average compensation by years of experience in Orlando, FL for software developers in 2017" />

-The following visualization excludes some outliers, but still tells the same story as our previous one: in general the longer you've been around, the more you get paid.
+The following visualization excludes some outliers, but tells the same story as above; in general, the longer you've been around, the more you’ll get paid.

 <img src="/assets/authors/sergiocruz/2017-salaries/1-pay-by-experience-v2.png" class="img-large img-center" alt="Average compensation by years of experience in Orlando, FL for software developers in 2017" />

-**What this means to you:** The future still looks bright in our industry, given its track record.
-And that is true if whether you are just starting out or have been in this for a while.
+**What this means to you:** The future still looks bright in our industry for both new and experienced developers.

 ---

 ## Compensation and Gender

-The following chart was a pleasant surprise to all of us: **women are starting out in our field with a higher compensation than men**.
-This was surprising because we constantly hear reports that our industry tends to pay men more than women even when there is a comparable experience level; but not in this community. 😊
+The following results were a pleasant surprise for all of us!
+Junior and mid-level female developers are earning similar salaries as their male counterparts in comparable roles! 😊

-The story changes, however, with senior-level jobs as men are still getting paid more for those jobs.
+Unfortunately, the story changes in senior-level positions.
+Men are still getting paid more in those jobs.

 <img src="/assets/authors/sergiocruz/2017-salaries/6-pay-by-exp-and-gender.png" class="img-large img-center" alt="Developers compensation by experience level and gender in Orlando, FL in 2017" />